syncfusion-content/fileformat-docs/FileFormat/PDF/Tagged PDF.md

 ---
 # Tagged PDF

-Essential PDF provides the support to convert HTML to TaggedPDF using MSHTML rendering library.
+Essential PDF provides the support to convert HTML to TaggedPDF by using MSHTML rendering library.

-Tagged PDF is a stylized use of PDF that builds on the logical structure framework.
+Tagged PDF is a stylized use of PDF that builds the logical structure framework.
 It defines a set of standard structure types and attributes that allow page content (text, graphics, and images) to be extracted and reused.
 The contents are accessible to users with visual impairments.

 To convert HTML to Tagged PDF, you can use ConvertToTaggedPDF method in HtmlConverter class.

-The below code illustrates how to convert HTML to TaggedPDF:
+The following code illustrates how to convert HTML to TaggedPDF:

 {% highlight c# %}
 C#:

-//Create a new PdfDocument.
+//Creates a new PdfDocument.

 PdfDocument document = new PdfDocument();

-//Create a new instance of HtmlConverter class.
+//Creates a new instance of HtmlConverter class.

 using (HtmlConverter html = new HtmlConverter())